Great Central Road

+The Great Central Road (GCR) forms part of the Outback Way which goes all the way to Winton, Queensland, and is being developed as the third east-west transcontinental highway across Australia.

 History

 The Great Central Road has its origins in the early 1930s when Warburton was established as a missionary settlement, and supplies were delivered from Laverton via a rough bush track.

 By the mid 1950s, the track from Laverton had become graded dirt.
 In 1958 during survey for the Gunbarrel Highway as part of the Woomera rocket range project, Len Beadell visited Warburton and built a new road from Giles via the Rawlinson Range to Warburton.
 At Jackie Junction 69 km north of Warburton, the Gunbarrel Highway branched from this road towards Carnegie Station further west.
 Beadell returned to Giles via a different bush track which passed east through the Blackstone Range towards Docker River.

 In January 1978 funds were provided to Warburton council by the Government of Western Australia to construct a more direct road from Warburton to Docker River which bypassed part of the twenty-year-old Gunbarrel Highway.
 The Great Central Road and original Gunbarrel Highway are coincident for 45 km near Giles.

-Present conditions
+In 1988 the Outback Highway Development Council Inc. (OHDC) was formed as a non-profit alliance of local governments to lobby for the sealing and upgrading of the Outback Way including the Great Central Road.

+In 2024, the road was closed for some months due to flooding.

+Road conditions and road sealing updates

+In May 2026, 736 km remained to seal of the GCR in WA, and 117 km remained to seal of Tjukururu Road in the NT.

+The Western Australian road sealing project between Laverton and the NT border is due to be completed in 2032 at a cost of $678 million.

-Though still recommended only for four-wheel drive vehicles, the road is now graded to a standard suitable for two wheel drive vehicles and caravans.
+The unsealed sections are graded to a standard suitable for two wheel drive vehicles and caravans.
 It is on the most direct route from Perth to Uluru with approximately 10,000 vehicles travelling the route annually.

+It is recommended that communications equipment be carried while driving on this road.

+Fuel supplies

+Laverton and Yulara at each end of the GCR have fuel supplies.
+In addition in May 2026 the Outback Way website listed three fuel stations on the GCR: Tjukayirla Roadhouse, 300 km from Laverton, Warburton Roadhouse, 560 km from Laverton, and Warakurna Roadhouse, 786 km from Laverton.

+Permits and quarantine restrictions

+The route also passes directly into Aboriginal reserves and it is a legal requirement for travellers to hold a valid transit permit at the time of travel, even when staying on the Great Central Road.

+As of May 2026, the following free permits are required to travel the Great Central Road: